A near constant wind buffets the top deck of Boat 36826 as it patrols the seas north of Hong Kong’s largest island, Lantau.

 A new 2,400 hectare (5,930 acre) marine park is due to be designated following the completion of the two megaprojects.
 AFCD said it considered doing so earlier, while construction was ongoing, but this was deemed “not practicable.”

-lay half on its back, its distended stomach facing the sky, pink underside turned a deep, ugly maroon.
+The corpse lay half on its back, its distended stomach facing the sky, pink underside turned a deep, ugly maroon.
 Flaps of yellowed skin hung off it, like peeling sunburn.

 Dressed in a white boiler suit, blue surgical gloves and a dust mask, the vet leaned over and delicately sliced the animal’s stomach open with a scalpel.